How Using PTO Equipment on Your Work Truck Costs You in the Long Run

 Rethinking work truck solutions

 Many fleet managers continue to specify trucks with PTO-driven equipment because that’s the way it’s always been.
 But you may not realize just how much time and money you’re spending on maintenance, fuel and downtime with a PTO system — or you may chalk it up to the cost of business as usual.
-Investing in an engine-driven, all-in-one power system instead can save significant time and money.
+Investing in an engine-driven, power system instead can save significant time and money.
 See how a PTO is costing you.

 1. Engine emissions maintenance issues